cjolif/dojo-contacts-app/README.md

 ## Installation

-* Manual installation of by dropping contactsApp as a children of the Dojo demos directory:
+* Manual installation by dropping contactsApp as a children of the Dojo demos directory:
  * contactsApp
  * dojo
  * dijit